 Avoid foods that worsen symptoms such as spicy dishes, caffeine, alcohol, and highly acidic items.
 Instead, focus on bland, fiber-rich foods like oatmeal, bananas, and vegetables, which support gut health.
 Eating smaller, frequent meals can also reduce acid surges.

-Smoking reduces stomach lining defense and delays ulcer healing.
+• Smoking Cessation: Smoking reduces stomach lining defense and delays ulcer healing.
 Quitting dramatically improves recovery and lowers the risk of recurrence.
-Healthcare providers can recommend nicotine replacement or medications to assist with quitting.

-Stress alone does not cause ulcers, but it worsens symptoms.
+• Stress Management: Stress alone does not cause ulcers, but it worsens symptoms.
 Techniques like meditation, exercise, and therapy help manage stress and improve overall well-being.
-Relaxation techniques like yoga or deep breathing can complement medical treatment.

-Getting enough sleep strengthens immunity and supports healing.
+• Sleep and Rest: Getting enough sleep strengthens immunity and supports healing.
 Poor sleep can worsen digestive discomfort and slow down the recovery process.
-Some patients find that sleeping on the left side reduces reflux and ulcer-related pain.

 Peptic Ulcer Complications